I thought I would take an opportunity to share with you the step-by-step process that I use, in this case, painting a portrait of a puppy.

 As you can see, in the final portrait, the background changed to one of field and sky.
 I felt that the fence and stones in the original background would not provide the best backdrop.
 I also lightened up the puppy and added final details.

 I hope you enjoyed this look at my process.
-Please visit my Gallery for a look at other portraits I have created.
+Please visit my Portfolio for a look at other portraits I have created.